When Should You Close Your Pool?

 If your trees are overhead and dumping leaves in your pool, you might also want to close earlier.
-While you can clean the leaves, if you have a lot falling, it can be a real hassle.
+While you can clean the leaves, if you have a lot of them falling, it can be a real hassle.

 If the leaves are already in your pool, you want to get them out and clean the pool before closing.
 Why?
 They will stain your pool.

 Do You Want to Continue to Maintain It?

 If, by September or so, you are tired of maintaining your pool, and you aren’t concerned with the view, you might want to consider closing your pool until spring.